 So I had to install Ubuntu 16.04 with Kernel 4.8.
 I had to uninstall my production system.
-I was really pissed.
+Those are the kind of things, that make your users very very very pissed.

 After some some tries I managed to install the driver and was quiet happy for about a month, when a planned kernel update killed again the functionality.
 Of course, I forgot.'

 So, again my production system was down.
 I though, well some time has passed, they have updated the driver for sure.
 Again, wrong.
 Even worse, AMD suggest to work with Ubuntu 16.04.02 and, quote

 the recommended best practice is to install from 16.04.2 media but disable installation of updates.